 Ear Care

-Traditional treatment of earache and dizziness caused by ear infection is long standing over the course of human history.
+Traditional treatment of earache, dizziness, and ringing in the ears/tinnitus caused by ear infection is long standing over the course of human history.
 The ears have tiny passages lined with sensitive hairs.
 These move and give us orientation to the earth’s gravity and are integrally connected to the sinuses and nose.
 Below I will describe a comprehensive natural strategy for dealing with the common ear issues we deal with, including pain, discomfort, drainage, hearing loss, and wax buildup.

 Ear Oil